Duke of Edinburgh

-Piggott Students in Year 9 and 10 can work towards the Certificate of Achievement when they complete the Volunteering, Physical and Skills sections.
+Piggott Students in Year 9 can work towards their Duke of Edinburgh Bronze Award when they complete the four sections of Volunteering, Physical, Skills and Expedition.

-There are three sections to complete at Bronze and Silver level.
+There are four sections to complete at Bronze level.
 They involve helping the community/environment, becoming fitter and developing new skills.

 Any student can do their DofE – regardless of ability, gender, background or location.
 Achieving an Award isn’t a competition or about being first.
 It’s all about setting personal challenges and pushing personal boundaries.

-The Certificate is a formal recognition, by the DofE, of their dedication to their programmes and everything they’ve achieved through these three sections, as well as their resilience in coping with ongoing uncertainty.
+The Award is a formal recognition, by the DofE, of their dedication to their programmes and everything they’ve achieved through these four sections.

 Why do the DofE?

-By working towards your DofE Certificate of Achievement, you will have fun, make friends, improve yourself-esteem and build confidence.
+By working towards your DofE Award, you will have fun, make friends, improve yourself-esteem and build confidence.
 You will gain essential skills and attributes for work and life such as resilience, problem-solving, team-working, communication and drive, enhancing CVs and uni and job applications.

 How do I get involved in the DofE?

-For more information about the DofE programme offered at The Piggott School, please contact our DofE Coordinator Miss Percival firstname.lastname@example.org
+For more information about the DofE programme offered at The Piggott School, please contact our DofE Coordinator Mrs Cobb email@example.com

 For more detail about the DofE course, visit The Duke of Edinburgh's Award (dofe.org)